Skip to content

 By Petr Samokhin

-Archiving contracts as lossless PDF while emailing lossy review copies is standard in legal and product workflows.
-The word “compression” covers both behaviors.
+A design export can be a 12 MB PNG.
+Marketing needs a 500 KB hero.
+Same photo, two compression philosophies.
+Archiving contracts as lossless PDF while emailing lossy review copies is normal.
+The word “compression” covers both.

 Two strategies for smaller files

-Lossless compression finds patterns in data and encodes them efficiently.
-Decode the file and you get the exact same pixels, samples, or vectors as before.
+Lossless finds patterns and encodes them efficiently.
+Decode and you get the exact same pixels, samples, or vectors.

-Lossy compression removes information the format considers less important.
-Decode and you get something extremely close visually, but not bit-identical to the source.
+Lossy removes information the format treats as less important.
+Decode and you get something very close visually, but not bit-identical.

-The same photo can exist as a 50 MB RAW, a 12 MB lossless PNG, and a 400 KB JPEG.
+Neither is better in the abstract.
+They serve different stages.
+The same photo can exist as a large RAW, a lossless PNG, and a small JPEG.
 Each step trades fidelity for portability.

 Lossless compression explained